fisico-alienado/react-tres-en-raya/README.md

 O empieza en el commit 'Juego tres en raya con React creado con el tutorial oficial' - 8039979109acb8ba3d0e11681e8062549b905757

 ## Display the location for each move
-We've used the =squares= array to store the board state of each step in class =Game=.
+We've used the `squares` array to store the board state of each step in class `Game`.
 We can count out the lastest moved square of each step by comparing the current squares element to the previous one.
-But we will avoid this by storing the index of the lastest moved square in each =history= element in the =handleClick= method:
+But we will avoid this by storing the index of the lastest moved square in each `history` element in the `handleClick` method:

 #+BEGIN_SRC js
   handleClick(i) {